SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - **CMake** (make sure you select to add it to PATH during installation or manually after)
 - **Python 3.*** (watch out for Windows Python app installer "app execution aliases" which may cause problems - recommend setting these to disabled - see [this Stack Overflow post](https://stackoverflow.com/a/61958044))

-I have only built/tested on Windows 10 using the above requirements and the commands below.
+I have only built/tested on Windows 10 using the above requirements and the commands below in a Git Bash terminal.
 Other platforms may need further fixes/changes.
 See [TEST_REPORT](TEST_REPORT.md) for the last test run I have done including versions of the above requirements at the time of testing.

 ## Installation